axler8r/DupliC8R/README.md

 > The `development` version of the installer may not be stable.

+## Test
+For more information on testing, see the [detailed test](documentation/TEST.md) documentation.

 ## Contribute
 Fork this repository, make changes, and submit a pull request.

 ## License
 This is free and unencumbered public domain software.
-For more information, see <http://unlicense.org/> or the accompanying UNLICENSE file.
+For more information, see
+<http://unlicense.org/> or the accompanying UNLICENSE file.